tektoncd/community/teps/0007-conditions-beta.md

 ## Test Plan

 - Provide unit tests and e2e tests for `When Expressions` with varied `Inputs` and `Values`.
-- Provide unit tests and e2e tests for `whenSkipped` with varied `Task` branches.
+- Provide unit tests and e2e tests for `When Scope` with varied `Task` branches.

 ## Alternatives